Home News Union City News Brian Stack offers his v♔ision of Union City as his sixth term...

 What’s next for Union City?

 Looking ahead, Stack looks to continue the work he has been doing in Union City for more than a decade.
-Residents can expect the same level of constituent outreach Stack has been known for over the yearꦬs, among other ke𝓡y services.
+Residentsꦚ can expect the same level of constituent outreach Stack has been known forꦚ over the years, among other key services.

 “We’re working on redoing 32nd to 49th on Bergenline Avenue,” Stack said.